koso-app/KOSO-Apps/privacy.md

 ## Conform with legal requirements

-KOSO Apps may also provide, distribute or disclose your Personal Information to third parties where HUDWAY reasonably believes that it is required to do so to conform to legal requirements, to protect and defend the rights or property of HUDWAY, to enforce this Privacy Policy or to protect the interests of its users or customers.
+KOSO Apps may also provide, distribute or disclose your Personal Information to third parties where KOSO reasonably believes that it is required to do so to conform to legal requirements, to protect and defend the rights or property of KOSO, to enforce this Privacy Policy or to protect the interests of its users or customers.

-HUDWAY may also be forced to disclose your Personal Information for the purposes of national security or other issues of public importance.
+KOSO may also be forced to disclose your Personal Information for the purposes of national security or other issues of public importance.

-HUDWAY may distribute your Personal Information within its affiliate companies, for the purposes set out in this Privacy Policy.
+KOSO may distribute your Personal Information within its affiliate companies, for the purposes set out in this Privacy Policy.
 We may also use Personal Information to resolve disputes, collect fees, and troubleshoot problems or to prevent potentially prohibited or illegal activities, and enforce our Terms of Use.

 ## Changes to this privacy policy